FahsaiNak/DLPredSen/README.md

-# Application of deep learning models for cell fate prediction using nuclear morphology
+#  Cell fate prediction from nuclear morphology with deep learning